some-ip-com/open-someip-spec/src/someip-ids.rst

     :status: valid
     :collapse: True

-Besides "otherserv" many other names can be used in the configuration option.
+Besides "otherserv" other names are supported by the configuration option.
 The following list gives an overview of the reserved names:

 .. feat_req:: ⓘ
     :id: feat_req_someipids_875